 Let’s assume a simple scenario.
 You have gone to buy a monitor or using a monitor at present.
-In there, you have seen a jargon presented before you was about refresh rate.
-And you just wonder in your mind- “What is refresh rate, man? ‘’ Well, frankly speaking, I find it quite frustrating.
+In there, you have seen jargon presented before you were about the refresh rate.
+And you just wonder.
 But please don’t worry.
-If you know nothing about refresh rate or confused about it, I will clear it all and you will know everything that you need to know about refresh rate at the end of reading this article.
+If you know nothing about the refresh rate or confused about it, I will clear it all and you will know everything that you need to know about it at the end of reading this article.

 What is Refresh Rate?

-Refresh rate may be alternatively referred to as scan rate, frame rate, horizontal scan rate, frequency, or vertical frequency etc.
+It may be alternatively referred to as scan rate, frame rate, horizontal scan rate, frequency, or vertical frequency, etc.

-The refresh rate for display depends on the monitor and video card used and the graphics setup that you have.
+The refresh rate for display depends on the monitor, video card, and graphics card setup that you have.
 You can always change the refresh rate whenever you want of the “display properties“.
 But keep it in your mind that if you change the refresh rate to such a setting that the display or video card doesn’t support, the display might go blank or the image may become distorted.
 So essentially it is recommended that before changing the settings, you should consult the display and video card manuals to determine the supported refresh rates.

 - You may or may not see advanced display settings.
 If you see it, click on it; if not, find display adapter properties and click it.